Data retention policy

 - Default folders (e.g. Inbox) are never deleted.

-- Archiving jobs pause retention process.
+- Archive jobs pause the retention process.